wlugmayr/chimerax-starmap/sphinx/execute_tab.rst

 Run Locally Tab
 ---------------

-Here you can generate the bash script for execution on the local system.
+Here you can generate the *Bash* script for execution on the local system.

 .. image:: _images/execute_tab_local.png